Gasper-Wong/Gasper-Wong/README.md

 ## 🏅 Achievements

 •	Convinced client on the proper accounting treatment for an accounting issue identified which resulted in a successful financial reporting
-•	Awarded the Chief of Artillery coin during national service for contribution to the successful Singapore Quality Class (SQC) re-certification by Artillery Institute
+•	Awarded the Chief of Artillery coin for contribution to the successful Singapore Quality Class (SQC) re-certification by Artillery Institute
 •	Social Service Award (Platinum) for involvement in community work (>80 hours), Anderson Junior College

 ## 🛠️ Technical Skills